Ultimate Consequences

 Welcome

 Ultimate Consequences is a quantitative and qualitative database, unique in its depth and completeness of coverage, of all conflict deaths in Bolivia since October 1982, a period of largely elected governments and political dynamism.
-The database enables comparative analysis across twelve presidential administrations, four episodes where protesters successfully sought the end of a presidential term, and 202 protest events in 19 domains of conflict.
-As of August 2024, the project has identified 655 to 675 of a projected 690 deaths.
-The database includes 639 named individuals.
-The database is maintained as a Google Docs spreadsheet, which can be queried by R scripts, and whose reports can be generated internally or exported for further manual coding.
+The database enables comparative analysis across thirteen presidential administrations, four episodes where protesters successfully sought the end of a presidential term, and 225 protest events in 20` domains of conflict.
+As of mid-2026, the project has identified 681 to 701 deaths.
+The database includes 665 named individuals.

 The project draws on journalistic, advocacy, and scholarly sources to comprehensively document all deaths in political conflict, including those not readily categorizable as human rights violations.
 The project also seeks to ask more intimate, and cultural, questions about the role of risk, violence, sacrifice, and loss in transformative social change.
 As the database reveals, Bolivian protest can involve intense risk, privation, self-sacrifice, and either enduring or inflicting violence.
 Bolivian social movement traditions include proclamations of fearlessness and vows to carry on their struggles “until the ultimate consequences,” that is, to persist in collective measures and to refuse to be deterred by deadly state violence.

 We are hard at work on creating simple tools to allow social scientists, oral historians, and human rights advocates to generate and access summary data and individual entries in the database to answer their own questions.
-In 2024-25, we will publicly release a R package that will allow researchers to search, query, and visualize the dataset, and multiple web-accessible views of the database.
+In 2026, we will publicly release a R package that will allow researchers to search, query, and visualize the dataset.

 This website is here to provide access to: